-The Generate Auto-Matte dialog box allows you to quickly create a colour matte to fill the inside of sketch outlines, hiding anything that is behind your sketch.
-The shape of the matte generated automatically based on the outlines of your artwork, and will fill your drawing even if there are gaps in the outline and even if the drawing extends beyond the camera frame.
+The Generate Auto-Matte dialog box allows you to quickly create a colour matte for any sketch isolated on a given layer.
+The solid matte will obscure from view any background elements directly behind, giving the character more prominence, legibility and a sense of behaving like a solid-real world object.
+The shape of the matte generated is based on the outlines of your artwork, and will fill your drawing even if there are gaps in the sketch and even if the drawing extends beyond the camera frame.

 You can generate a matte on one or several layers in a single panel at a time.